 We are proud of our record of working with others to discover and spread new knowledge and help to better the world around us.
 To see a range of the work that we do you can visit our 'Be Inspired' page containing many of the public engagement projects that have involved Queen Mary, our staff and students.

-Queen Mary has a long history of public engagement, from our roots as the People's Palace to the present day.
+Queen Mary has a long history of public engagement, from our roots in 1887 as the People's Palace, a philanthropic centre bringing education and culture to east London, through to the present day.

-Our commitment to public engagement is reflected in the development of a working strategy to support its integration.
+QMUL's commitment to public engagement is reflected in its place as one of six key aims in the institutional QMUL Strategy 2014 - 2019, with a new working strategy currently in development to support strategic integration.